SQream/sqream_docs/guides/features/delete.rst

 Deleting data
 ***********************

+SQream DB supports deleting data, but it's important to understand how this works and how to maintain deleted data.

 How does deleting in SQream DB work?
 ========================================

+In SQream DB, when you run a delete statement, any rows that match the delete predicate will no longer be returned when running subsequent queries.
+Deleted rows are tracked in a separate location, in *delete predicates*.

-In SQream DB, when you run a delete statement, after the transaction completes, any rows that match the delete predicate will no longer be returned when running queries.
-A separate process can be used to reclaim the space occupied by these rows, and to remove the small overhead that queries will have until this is done.
+After the delete statement, a separate process can be used to reclaim the space occupied by these rows, and to remove the small overhead that queries will have until this is done.

 Some benefits to this design are:

-1. delete transactions complete quickly
+#.
+Delete transactions complete quickly

-2. the total disk footprint overhead at any time for a delete transaction or cleanup process is small and bounded (while the system still supports low overhead commit, rollback and recovery for delete transactions).
+#.
+The total disk footprint overhead at any time for a delete transaction or cleanup process is small and bounded (while the system still supports low overhead commit, rollback and recovery for delete transactions).

 Phase 1: Delete